shulizhu/group_activity_recommendation/README.md

 **DO NOT UPLOAD `app_secrets.py`**

-## Production and Deployment
+## Production Server and Deployment

-The production back-end server is currently run on Amazon EC2 through Gunicorn.
+The production back-end server is currently run on Amazon EC2 through Gunicorn, a Python WSGI (Web Server Gateway Interface) HTTP server.
+An Nginx reverse proxy is then set up to redirect HTTP requests received from port 80 and HTTPS requests received from port 443 to `127.0.0.1:8000`, the local port the Gunicorn server listens to.

+Code is deployed with AWS CodeDeploy.

 ## Postman Example: